AbdulSayyed/ghafoors-blog/myReadme.md

 #### What is _index.md

 - In Hugo files which starts from `_` are necessary to maintain folder structure.
-The _index.md file is a special file in Hugo used to define content for a list page (such as a section, taxonomy, or homepage) rather than a single content page.
+The `_index.md` file is a special file in Hugo, used to define content for a list page (such as a section, taxonomy, or homepage) rather than a single content page.
+In Hugo a section denotes the directory under `content` folder.
-- Section Index Pages: When placed in a directory, _index.md defines the content and metadata for that section's index page.
-For example, placing `_index.md` in the content/blog/ directory would control the layout, content, and parameters of the example.com/blog/ section page.
+- Section Index Pages: When placed in a directory, `_index.md` defines the content and metadata for that section's index page.
+For example, placing `_index.md` in the content/ folder would define the content section, similarly an `_index.md` under content/blog/ directory would define what is present under `blog` folder and how it is to organised.
 - Home Page: An _index.md file in the root of the content/ directory will define the content for the homepage.
 - Taxonomy Pages: When used in taxonomy directories (like tags or categories), _index.md defines the layout and content for the list page of that taxonomy.